Tube rolling is a process of trying out different tubes in the same position of your amplifier and settling on the one that sounds the best to you.

 However, tube amps require a lot more upkeep than their modern counterparts and, in order to really enjoy the sound you’re getting from one, it’s important that you become well-versed on subjects like tube rolling.

-- Tube amps contain dangerously high-voltages that can be deadly.
+- Tube amps, both guitar and stereo tube amplifiers, contain dangerously high-voltages that can be deadly.

 - Tubes are very hot to the touch during and after operation.